yuaziz/MinPy/README.md

 ## Parameter File

 The script expects a parameter file which provides the means for you to set the variables for the computation.
-These include the type of solver you wish to use and the optimisation function you wish to apply the iterative method in an attempt to find the global minimum.
+These include the type of solver you want to use, the optimisation function and intial starting points upon which the iterative method will use in attempts to find a global minimum.

-Here all parameters accessible to you are listed, some are required for the computation to run.
+Here, all parameters accessible to you are listed, some are required for the computation to run.
 Others, if not specified, have a default setting.

 * * *